Investor Daily

 Investor Daily (or Investor Daily Indonesia on its nameplate) is a daily business newspaper published in Jakarta, Indonesia.
-The paper is owned by BeritaSatu Media Holdings, a subsidiary of Lippo Group.
+The paper is owned by B Universe.

 Investor Daily was first published on 26 June 2001 as Investor Indonesia, with Adi Hidayat as the first editor-in-chief.
-The paper, which was owned by standalone company Investor Group, was initially an evening newspaper; it took its name from its sister publication Investor magazine which was published earlier in 1998.
+The paper, which was owned by standalone company Investor Group, headed by former president director of TPI (now MNCTV) Tito Sulistio, was initially an evening newspaper; it took its name from its sister publication Investor magazine which was published earlier in 1998.
 In 2002, Lippo Group acquired Investor Group, its name then changed to the present name and turned into morning publication.
-Investor Group later provided the bases for Lippo Group's media business that would currently become BeritaSatu Media Holdings in 2011.
+Investor Group later provided the bases for Lippo Group's media business that would eventually become BeritaSatu Media Holdings in 2011, which later changed its name to B Universe in 2022 following the acquisition by former Minister of Trade, NasDem Party politician and businessman Enggartiasto Lukita.